Jeromes17/Text-encryption-decryption/README.md

 Demonstration:
 - Open your node js in terminal
-- Create new directory for the project and go tho that directory
+- Create new directory for the project and go to that directory
 - Install express package using "npm install express dotenv"
 - Create server.js file in it
 - Create .env file